Brian Bowen: Indiana Pacers (2019–2021)

 Bowen was not selected in the 2019 NBA draft.
 On July 1, 2019, Bowen signed a two-way contract with the Indiana Pacers and their G League affiliate, the Fort Wayne Mad Ants.
 Bowen averaged 16.1 points and 7.7 rebounds per game in the G League.
 On November 29, 2020, the Indiana Pacers announced that they had re-signed with Bowen to a two-way contract.
 On April 23, 2021, the Pacers waived Bowen.
 Bowen later filed a lawsuit at the United States District Court for the District of South Carolina against Adidas and others who he claimed derailed his NBA career, but the case was dismissed on May 26, 2021.

-Iowa Wolves (2021–2022)
+Iowa Wolves (2021–2023)

 On September 20, 2021, Bowen signed with the Minnesota Timberwolves.
 However, he was waived prior to the start of the season.
 On October 26, he signed with the Iowa Wolves as an affiliate player.
 On March 10, 2022, he was waived.

+On March 9, 2023, Bowen was reacquired by the Iowa Wolves.
+On October 21, he signed with the Minnesota Timberwolves, but was waived the same day.
+On October 29, he returned to Iowa, but was waived on December 14.

+On January 2, 2024, Bowen joined the Windy City Bulls, but was waived five days later without playing for them.